 - He lands in play then rolls out of the end zone without being touched

 - Bounces out of the side of the end zone

 All these scenarios are valid if the returner does not touch the ball in play.
 Once the returner touches the ball in the field of play, the ball is ruled “live” and can’t be ruled a touchback.

-Another scenario we often see, is when a player catches the ball in the end zone, decides they want to take it out, get to the 1 yard line then last second decide they want to kneel it for a touch back.
+Another scenario we often see is when a player catches the ball in the end zone, decides they want to take it out, get to the 1-yard line then the last second decides they want to kneel it for a touchback.

-The same scenario applies if a player catches the football cleanly, takes it out of the end zone, then tries to reverse field (and goes backwards into the end zone) and either gets tackled or pushed out of the end zone.
+The same scenario applies if a player catches the football cleanly, takes it out of the end zone, then tries to reverse field (and goes back into the end zone), and either gets tackled or pushed out of the end zone.
 This is common for skill players who make big plays by making defenders miss laterally.

 A. Take a Knee

 He, unfortunately, chooses C, throws the ball back toward the referee.

 The returner did not successfully “down” the ball, so therefore the ball is still in play and is counted as a “lateral.”